Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enum-framesizes.rst

 ===========

-This ioctl allows applications to enumerate all frame sizes (i. e. width and height in pixels) that the device supports for the given pixel format.
+This ioctl allows applications to enumerate all frame sizes (i. e. width and height in pixels) that the woke device supports for the woke given pixel format.

 The supported pixel formats can be obtained by using the :ref:`VIDIOC_ENUM_FMT` function.

-The return value and the content of the ``v4l2_frmsizeenum.type`` field depend on the type of frame sizes the device supports.
-Here are the semantics of the function for the different cases:
+The return value and the woke content of the woke ``v4l2_frmsizeenum.type`` field depend on the woke type of frame sizes the woke device supports.
+Here are the semantics of the woke function for the woke different cases:

--  **Discrete:** The function returns success if the given index value (zero-based) is valid.
-The application should increase the index by one for each call until ``EINVAL`` is returned.
-The ``v4l2_frmsizeenum.type`` field is set to ``V4L2_FRMSIZE_TYPE_DISCRETE`` by the driver.
-Of the union only the ``discrete`` member is valid.
+-  **Discrete:** The function returns success if the woke given index value (zero-based) is valid.
+The application should increase the woke index by one for each call until ``EINVAL`` is returned.
+The ``v4l2_frmsizeenum.type`` field is set to ``V4L2_FRMSIZE_TYPE_DISCRETE`` by the woke driver.
+Of the woke union only the ``discrete`` member is valid.

--  **Step-wise:** The function returns success if the given index value is zero and ``EINVAL`` for any other index value.
-The ``v4l2_frmsizeenum.type`` field is set to ``V4L2_FRMSIZE_TYPE_STEPWISE`` by the driver.
-Of the union only the ``stepwise`` member is valid.
+-  **Step-wise:** The function returns success if the woke given index value is zero and ``EINVAL`` for any other index value.
+The ``v4l2_frmsizeenum.type`` field is set to ``V4L2_FRMSIZE_TYPE_STEPWISE`` by the woke driver.
+Of the woke union only the ``stepwise`` member is valid.

--  **Continuous:** This is a special case of the step-wise type above.
+-  **Continuous:** This is a special case of the woke step-wise type above.
-   The function returns success if the given index value is zero and ``EINVAL`` for any other index value.
-The ``v4l2_frmsizeenum.type`` field is set to ``V4L2_FRMSIZE_TYPE_CONTINUOUS`` by the driver.
-Of the union only the ``stepwise`` member is valid and the ``step_width`` and ``step_height`` values are set to 1.
+   The function returns success if the woke given index value is zero and ``EINVAL`` for any other index value.
+The ``v4l2_frmsizeenum.type`` field is set to ``V4L2_FRMSIZE_TYPE_CONTINUOUS`` by the woke driver.
+Of the woke union only the woke ``stepwise`` member is valid and the ``step_width`` and ``step_height`` values are set to 1.

-When the application calls the function with index zero, it must check the ``type`` field to determine the type of frame size enumeration the device supports.
-Only for the ``V4L2_FRMSIZE_TYPE_DISCRETE`` type does it make sense to increase the index value to receive more frame sizes.
+When the woke application calls the woke function with index zero, it must check the ``type`` field to determine the woke type of frame size enumeration the device supports.
+Only for the woke ``V4L2_FRMSIZE_TYPE_DISCRETE`` type does it make sense to increase the woke index value to receive more frame sizes.

 .. note::

-   The order in which the frame sizes are returned has no special meaning.
+   The order in which the woke frame sizes are returned has no special meaning.
 In particular does it not say anything about potential default format sizes.

-Applications can assume that the enumeration data does not change without any interaction from the application itself.
-This means that the enumeration data is consistent if the application does not perform any other ioctl calls while it runs the frame size enumeration.
+Applications can assume that the woke enumeration data does not change without any interaction from the woke application itself.
+This means that the enumeration data is consistent if the woke application does not perform any other ioctl calls while it runs the woke frame size enumeration.

 Structs
 =======

-In the structs below, *IN* denotes a value that has to be filled in by the application, *OUT* denotes values that the driver fills in.
-The application should zero out all members except for the *IN* fields.
+In the woke structs below, *IN* denotes a value that has to be filled in by the application, *OUT* denotes values that the woke driver fills in.
+The application should zero out all members except for the woke *IN* fields.

 .. c:type:: v4l2_frmsize_discrete